If you’re looking to start collecting vintage lighters, the best way to get started is to learn more about their history.

 Lighters have been through a lot in nearly 200 years of history.
 While we no longer have to worry about dangerous phosphorus lighters exploding in our pockets, we do have to cope with more varieties of lighters that have ever been made before.

-The Zippo brand lighter is easily the most popular brand of lighter in the world.
-The iconic design and reliability have caused these lighters to be found on every corner of the world.
+The Zippo brand lighter is easily the most popular brand of cigarette lighter in the world.
+The iconic design and reliability have caused these cigarette lighters to be found on every corner of the world.
 One of the reasons for Zippo’s success was its willingness to take on different brands.

 Zippo spread all over the country thanks to promotional efforts where corporations would have their own logos attached to Zippo lighters.